andim/andim.github.io/index.md

 order: 1
 ---

+#### Our lab's mission is to use computation and theory to understand immunology quantitatively.

-We are a research group in the [Division of Infection and Immunity](https://www.ucl.ac.uk/infection-immunity/) at UCL.
-Our lab's mission is to use computation and theory to understand immunological phenomena quantitatively.
+We are a Quantitative Immunology research group in the [Division of Infection and Immunity](https://www.ucl.ac.uk/infection-immunity/) at UCL.

 Our approaches are often rooted in ideas from biological physics and we are part of UCL's [Institute for the Physics of Living Systems](https://www.ucl.ac.uk/physics-living-systems/).